theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/freyja.md

     ##### `freyja_plot_task` {#freyja_plot_task}

     This task will aggregate multiple samples together, and then creates a plot.
-Several optional inputs dictate the plot appearance (see each variable’s description for more information).
+Several optional inputs dictate the plot appearance (see each variable's description for more information).

     !!! techdetails "Freyja Plot Technical Details"